Empiree/DeftSharp.Windows.Input/DOCUMENTATION.md

 ---

-## KeyboardManipulator
+# KeyboardManipulator

 This class provides the ability to control the keyboard.

-### Features

-- Setting the key press lock
-- Setting the key press interval
-- Simulation of key presses and their combinations

-> [!NOTE]
-> The KeyboardManipulator class works with a single context.
+The KeyboardManipulator class works with a single context.
 Therefore, all your objects of this class have the same state.

+## Features

+- Prevent input events
+- Set the press interval
+- Simulate of key presses

-### Prevent input events
+## Prevent input events

 You can prevent global input events by default or with some condition.
 All locked keys are stored in the `LockedKeys` collection.
+The keys will be locked until you call the `Release()` method or the application is completed.

 ```c#
 var keyboard = new KeyboardManipulator();